A Durham Castle Wedding.

 It was lovely to do those but then also escape for a while and take some private shots out in the city.
 The pictures have come out beautifully – just the other day someone was telling me that they are the most stunning wedding pictures they have ever seen!
 We will treasure them forever and I can’t stop looking at them.

 Here's a small selection of Evie and James's Durham Castle Wedding Photos.

-Are you getting married in Durham, are you having your wedding at Durham Castle and in need of a Durham Castle Wedding Photographer?
+Are you getting married in Durham, are you having your wedding at Durham Castle and in need of a Durham Wedding Photographer?
 If so, drop us a message, we'd love to chat with you about the plans you've got for your day!

 All images are under copyright © Richards & Co Photography